-Canada's plan for used nuclear fuel, known as Adaptive Phased Management (APM), emerged through a three-year dialogue with specialists and the public.
+Canada's plan for used nuclear fuel, known as Adaptive Phased Management, emerged through a threeyear dialogue with specialists and the public.
 It is based on the values and objectives they identified.
-In 2007, the Government of Canada selected APM as the country's plan and directed the NWMO to implement it.
+In 2007, the Government of Canada selected Adaptive Phased Management as the country's plan and directed the NWMO to implement it.

-A significant milestone is now on the horizon for the NWMO, as it expects to select the site for the deep geological repository in 2024.
+A significant milestone is now on the horizon for the NWMO, as we expect to select the site for the deep geological repository in 2024.
 Initially, 22 communities expressed interest in learning more about the project and exploring their potential to host it.
-Over the course of the past decade, the NWMO has narrowed down the potential siting areas to just two, both located in Ontario - the Wabigoon-Ignace area in the northwest and the SON-South Bruce area in the south.
+Over the course of the past decade, the NWMO has narrowed down the potential siting areas to just two, both located in Ontario-the Wabigoon Lake Ojibway Nation (WLON)-Ignace area in the northwest and the Saugeen Ojibway Nation (SON)-South Bruce area in the south.

-APM includes a technical plan, as well as a phased and flexible implementation plan.
+Adaptive Phased Management includes a technical plan, as well as a phased and flexible implementation plan.

-It is both a technical method (what we plan to build) and a management system (how we will work with people to get it done).
+It is both a technical method (what we plan to build) and a management approach (how we will work with people to get it done).
 The technological approach involves developing a deep geological repository in a suitable rock formation to safely contain and isolate used nuclear fuel.
-The management system involves phased and adaptive decision-making, supported by public engagement and continuous learning.
+The management approach involves phased and adaptive decision-making, supported by public engagement and continuous learning.